 MandG Investments Unit Trusts (South Africa) (RF) Ltd (Registration number: 1999/0524/06) is an approved CISCA management company (#29).
-Assets are managed by MandG Investment Managers (Pty) Ltd, which is an approved discretionary Financial Services Provider (#45199).
+Assets are managed by MandG Investment Managers (Ptv) Ltd, which is an approved discretionary Financial Services Provider (#45199).
 The Trustee's/Custodian details are: Standard Bank of South Africa limited - Trustees Services & investor Services.
 20th Floor, Main Tower, Standard Bank Centre, Heerengracht, Cape Town.

-Collective Investment Schemes (unit trusts) are generally medium-to long-term investments.
+Collective Investment Schemes Collective Investment Schemes (unit trusts) are generally medium-to long-term investments.
 Past performance is not necessarily a guide to future investment performance.
 Unit trust prices are calculated on a net asset value basis.
 This means the price is the total net market value of all assets of the unit trust fund divided by the total number of units of the fund.
 Any market movements - for example in share prices, bond prices, money market prices or currency fluctuations - relevant to the underlying assets of the fund may cause the value of the underlying assets to go up or down.
 As a result, the price of your units may go up or down.
-Unit trusts are traded at the ruling forward price of the day, meaning that transactions are processed during the day before you or the Manager know what the price at the end of the day will be.
+Unit trusts are traded at the ruing forward price of the day, meaning that transactions are processed during the day before you or the Manager know what the price at the end of the day will be.
 The price and therefore the number of units involved in the transaction are only known on the following day.
-The unit trust fund may borrow up to 10% of the fund value, and it may also lend any scrip (proof of ownership of an investment instrument) that it holds to earn additional income.
-A M&G unit trust fund may consist of different fund classes that are subject to different fees and charges.
+The unit trust fund may borrow up to 10% of the fund value, and it may also lend any scrip (groof of ownership of an investment instrument) that it holds to earn additional income.
+A M&G unit trust fund may consist of different fund calses that are subject to different fees and charges.
 Where applicable, the Manager will pay your financial adviser an agreed standard ongoing adviser fees, which is included in the overall costs of the fund.
-A unit trust summary with all fees and maximum initial and ongoing adviser fees, which is included in the overall costs of the fund.
-As a result, the fund may hace material risks.
-The volatility of the hund may be higher and the liquidity of the underlying securities may be restricted due to relative market sizes and market conditions.
-The fund's ability to settle securities and to repatriate investment income, capital or the proceeds of sales of securities may be adversely affected for multiple reasons including market conditions, macro-economic and political circumstances.
-Purchase and repurchase as to the capital investment to the fund under
+A unit trust summary with all fees and maximum initial and ongoing adviser fees, is available on our website.
+One can also obtain additional information on M&G products on the M&G website.
+The Fund may hold foreign securities including foreign CIS funds.
+As a result, the fund may be higher and the liquidity of the underlying sub-funds may be restricted due to relative market isizes and market conditions.
+The funds ability to settle securities may be adversely affected for multiple reasons including market conditions.
+The availability of market information and information on any underlying sub-funds may be delayed.
+The Manager may, at its discretio